koba04/jsconf-jp-presentation/packages/slide/notes/live-coding.md

 ...implementing

-OK, But the test is still failing.
+OK, But the tests are still failing.

 So I imeplement to create a file and directory.
 Let's implement this into `commitMount`.